zhyajie/SimdTest/readme.txt

-Creat a new branch "feature1"
+Creat a new branch "feature1 " AND AND